oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This is called the Combined Format for Presentation.

 The Holder MAY send any subset of the Disclosures to the Verifier, i.e., none, multiple, or all Disclosures.
-The Holder MUST NOT send Disclosures or salt values for data that should not be revealed to the Verifier.
+For data that the Holder does not want to reveal to the Verifier, the Holder MUST NOT send Disclosures or reveal the salt values in any other way.

 A Holder MUST NOT send a Disclosure that was not included in the SD-JWT or send a Disclosure more than once.